compgen-io/cgpipe/README.md

     job.nopost(T/F)| Don't include global post     | [4]  |  X  |   X   |  X  |

-    * - Memory should be specified as the total amount required for the job, if required, MVpipe will re-calculate the per-processor required memory.
+    * - Memory should be specified as the total amount required for the job, if required, CGPipe will re-calculate the per-processor required memory.

     1, 2 - job.mail has slightly different meanings for SGE and SLURM.
 For
            each, it corresponds to the `-m` setting.